mkejeiri/spring-boot-sample/Maven/README.md

 **MapStruct Maven**
 ---
 - MapStruct is an annotation based object mapper.
-- Works by you creating an `interface` for a `mapper`, annotation processing is used to create the implementation.
+- Works by creating an `interface` for a `mapper`, annotation processing is used to create the implementation.

 see example Maven project using [MapStruct](http://mapstruct.org/)